Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 In the hours before Robinson handed himself in, Gray said Robinson's mother saw footage of the suspected killer on the news and thought it looked like her son, which led his father to confront him.

-Utah County attorney Gray said police recovered a the suspected weapon, a rifle near the scene of the shooting, and DNA consistent with Robinson's was found on the rifle's trigger, adding that the firearm was unique and had once belonged to Robinson's grandfather.
+Utah County attorney Gray said police recovered the suspected weapon, a rifle near the scene of the shooting, and DNA consistent with Robinson's was found on the rifle's trigger, adding that the firearm was unique and had once belonged to Robinson's grandfather.

-Earlier FBI director Cash Patel said DNA discovered on a towel wrapped around the rifle also matched the subject.
+Earlier FBI Director Cash Patel said DNA discovered on a towel wrapped around the rifle also matched the subject.

 So we have multiple pieces of evidence, material evidence taken from the scene, which have DNA that points towards Tyler Robinson being the shooter.

-And yet, despite all of this and all of the testimonies from his own family, his own boyfriend, you still see this uh uh falsehood being trotted out that it was some you know far right group and the Charlie's death was politically.
+And yet, despite all of this and all of the testimonies from his own family, his own boyfriend, you still see this Falsehood being trotted out that it was some you know far-right groiper and that Charlie's death was politically They do this because they do this because they are focusing on narrative control and They have completely lost it people have understood what happened But they want they're playing a numbers

-People have understood what happened, but they want they're playing a numbers game, so they want to give out quantity of message, hoping that one month from now, the sheer quantity of messaging, according to which the killer was right wing, will stick to some people's minds.
+So they want to give out quantity of message, hoping that one month from now, the sheer quantity of messaging, according to which the killer was right wing, will stick to some people's minds.

-Even something much more minor than this, but still horrifying, that being the brutal beating of the wrestler Psycho Sid at the hands of Roger Jackson, which was caught on camera, live on kick, on a live stream, these things cycle in and out.
+I have already seen that some people have stuck with it because for many people, sadly, this story, like so many others with Irina Zaritska, with even Austin Metcalf and Carmelo Anthony, even something much more minor than this, but still horrifying, that being the brutal beating of the wrestler Psycho Sid at the hands of Roger Jackson, which was caught on camera, live on kick, on a live stream.

 So they get bombarded with information to begin with.

-And for many people on the left, maybe even those who celebrated it, who then see that there are consequences this time and want to absolve themselves so they don't face those consequences.
+And for many people on the left, maybe even those who celebrated it, who then see that there are consequences this time and want to absolve themselves so they don't face those consequences, they will have seen some suggestion, like the Telegraph

-Something new will have popped up in the news cycle that they've instead had their attention grabbed by like a pigeon.
+And they will stick with that because they won't follow up on the information because something new will have popped up in the news cycle that they've instead had their attention grabbed by like a pigeon.

-No, they hate consequences.
+They hate consequences.

-There is more evidence pointing to him as well, which is that uh when they went to Tyler Robinson's home, they found targets with bullet holes in it.
+There is more evidence pointing to him as well, which is that when they went to Tyler Robinson's home, they found targets with bullet holes in it.

 Obviously, that is circumstantial.

-Robinson allegedly told his roommate, his boyfriend girlfriend thing, that he had been planning to kill Kirk for about a week, according to text messages included in the charging documents.
+Robinson allegedly told his roommate, his boyfriend, girlfriend thing, that he had been planning to kill Kirk for about a week, according to text messages included in the charging documents.

-Investigators also say they found a shell with an engraved message on it at the same residence, because one of the interesting things about this is like the recent uh I think it was Minneapolis school shooting, that freak Robin Westman who shot up the uh children at the Catholic school, there was engravings on the bullet casings that were left at the scene of the crime at the Utah Valley University here.
+Investigators also say they found a shell with an engraved message on it at the same residence, because one of the interesting things about this is like the recent, I think it was Minneapolis school shooting, that freak Robin Westman who shot up the children at the Catholic school, there was engravings on the bullet casings that were left at the scene of the crime at the Utah Valley University here.

 This is becoming a more common thing.

-Well, so people who do this, they want a sort of symbolism for their action.
+Also, people who do this, they want a sort of symbolism for their action.

-That's why they were leaving engravings.
+That's why they're leaving engravings.

-They also think it's a kind of a meme.
+They also think it's kind of a meme, like it's a joke.

 Yeah.